Ever wondered about the costs of owning a cat?

 Money, Money, Money

 To start, if you’re looking for an affordable option, then consider adopting a cat.
-When you adopt from a shelter it usually will only cost you about $50 to $100, and you’re also providing a home for a cat that is in need.
-On the flip side, when you purchase a quality purebred it can set you back anywhere from $300 to $1,200.
+When you adopt from a shelter, it usually will only cost you about $50 to $100, and you’re also providing a home for a cat that is in need.
+On the flip side, purchasing a quality purebred can set you back anywhere from $300 to $1,200.

-The price that you’ll pay for a purebred is going to depend upon the color and breed of the cat.
-Pet-quality kittens are considered the lowest in quality, because often they have innate flaws.
+The price you’ll pay for a purebred will depend upon the color and breed of the cat.
+Pet-quality kittens are considered the lowest in quality because they often have innate flaws.
 Heck, we all do.
 Sometimes a cat will have a tail kink or underbite.
-Though many will find these flaws delightful, others just don’t want it.
+Though many will find these flaws delightful, others just don’t want them.

 A breeding-quality kitten from a respected breeder is roughly $500 to $1,000 or more.
-There are written standards for each breed and generally there will be no aesthetic flaws.
-Now, if you want to take it to another level and buy a show-quality kitten, it will cost you from $1,000 to $3,000, and can go all the way up to $15,000.
+There are written standards for each breed; generally, there will be no aesthetic flaws.
+Now, if you want to take it to another level and buy a show-quality kitten, it will cost you from $1,000 to $3,000 and can go all the way up to $15,000.

-Show-quality cats are the highest in quality, and there are many variations in the cats that fall into this category.
+Show-quality cats are the highest in quality, and many variations in the cats fall into this category.
 But for the most part, if you’re purchasing a show kitten, it should be the creme de la creme.
 That’s the price that you pay for good genetics.

 The high-end breeds that fall into the lower cash bracket include Siamese, Maine Coon, and Russian Blue.
 The color of the cat’s coat always affects the price.
-Take for instance the lilac point Siamese.
-They have light-colored eyes and bodies, as well as grayish purple markings on their ears, paws, and faces.
+Take, for instance, the lilac point Siamese.
+They have light-colored eyes, bodies, and grayish-purple markings on their ears, paws, and faces.